 Are You an Injured Amazon Employee?

-Feldman Williams assists injured workers with workers’ compensation claims, including benefits negotiation and representation for appeals.
+Feldman Legal Group assists injured workers with workers’ compensation claims, including benefits negotiation and representation for appeals.
 We also handle retaliation and wrongful termination cases.
 If you have been injured at a local Amazon fulfillment center or related facility, don’t hesitate to contact us today.